clebov/CSC307/README.md

 assignments/bonus/and Labs

-this repository is for my CSC 307 class
+this repository is for the programs that we did as asignments for my Data Structures and Algorithm class